 There is no consensus on which tints are better to use, however the most acceptable are yellow and orange filters of light and medium densities.

 As a rule, choose the lightest tint you can wear without having to squint or feel uncomfortable, and choose the correct tint before competition by comparing the colours on the ground before shooting.
-An optometrist can assist you with filter tint selection.
+Aphrodite Livanes has worked with many shooting enthusiasts, and would be happy to assist you with filter tint selection for your prescription shooting glasses.

-A visit to a Behavioural Optometrist can be of benefit if you are involved in shooting sports, regardless of whether you usually need prescription glasses.
+A visit to a Behavioural Optometrist like Aphrodite Livanes is a good idea if you are keen to improve your performance in shooting sports, regardless of whether you usually need prescription glasses.

-This is because a behavioural optometrist can prescribe vision training to improve your visual stamina, focus, eye movement control, eye hand coordination and mental rehearsal.
+This is because a behavioural optometrist can assist with vision training to help improve your visual stamina, focus, eye movement control, eye hand coordination and mental rehearsal.
 With the right exercises, your shooting performance is likely to benefit, and your visual fatigue should reduce.

 Vision training can help with shooting-specific strategies such as maximising your depth of field, that is, allowing the eye to concentrate on the sight picture without constantly trying to shift focus between the foresight and the target.